Fakultät für Geistes- und Kulturwissenschaften

 The Irish Campus Novel and Social Transformation in the Twenty-First Century

-Narrating Social Transformation and Individual Development in the Contemporary Irish Family Novel
+Narrating Masculinities in the Contemporary Irish Family Novel

 Friday, 5 June